kwanLeeFrmVi/mcp-rag-server/README.md

 }
 ```

-_Note: Ensure the required environment variables are set in the environment where the MCP client runs this command._
+> **Note:** Ensure that the required environment variables are set in the environment where your MCP client runs the command.

 ### Advanced Configuration

-For custom settings:
+For custom settings, including environment variables:

 ```json
 {